rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 In simpler words, we define who, what, and where.

 - Scope - a boundary for the level of access that is required.
-- Security Principal - An object representing an entity requesting access to resources.
+- Security Principal - An object representing an entity requesting access to resources - a user, group or application (service account)
 - Role Definition - A collection of permissions that lists the operations that can be performed.
 - Assignment - attaching a role definition at a selected scope.